Manifest: “The Vision to Connect Armenians and Preserve the Identity”

 While studying at Yerevan State University, Mikayel Minasyan was given the opportunity to attend a summer school at Bamberg University.
 During his stay, he laid the groundwork for his further studies at Bamberg University.
 He returned to Germany the following year to continue his education in German Studies and Communication.
 In 2009, he moved to Berlin and realized that the Armenian community there needed consolidation and organization.

 Since 2010, he has been actively involved in the community, establishing a Sunday school that not only taught Armenian language and culture but also conducted exams and issued certificates to those who passed.
 He later helped to organize the Armenian Apostolic Church in Eastern Berlin.
-His social activities led to the creation of the Association of European and Armenian Professionals.
+His social activities led to the creation of the Association of the European and Armenian Experts.
 This association has carried out various activities, including “Armenian Apostolic Liturgy in East Berlin” and “IT Classes for Wounded Soldiers and Displaced People from Nagorno-Karabakh.”

 Alina Martirosyan, the mother of current Berlin State Parliament member Prof. Dr. Martin Pätzold, once attended one of their liturgies.
 During the visit, she asked the community to support her son, who was running for the Bundestag.
 The Armenian community agreed, leading to Mr. Pätzold's election as a Bundestag MP representing the Christian Democratic Union, CDU/CSU.
-This marked the beginning of their relationship, and eventually, Martin Pätzold became an honorary member of the Association of European and Armenian Professionals.
+This marked the beginning of their relationship, and eventually, Martin Pätzold became an honorary member of the Association of European and Armenian Experts.

 In 2015, together with Alina Martirosyan, Mikayel Minasyan initiated the German-Armenian Cultural Days in Berlin.
 This is a series of cultural events taking place annually, featuring concerts, exhibitions, lectures, and other events.